$0.00

 Golden meadows stretch across Wild Horse Island’s west and southern slopes, while the east side of the island is blanketed in grasslands.
 The north side of the island features forests of Ponderosa Pine and Douglas Fir.

-The summits offer hikers breathtaking views of the surrounding waters, shores, and countryside of Flathead Lake.
+The summits offer breathtaking views of Flathead Lake.

 Wildlife

-Local wildlife populations on Wild Horse Island include:
+Local wildlife populations on Wild Horse Island include the following:

 Did you know?
 Some of the largest bighorn sheep in the world have come from Wild Horse Island.
 Three of the Boone and Crockett Club’s top five sheep from 2015 to 2018 originated from the Wild Horse Island herd.